IPGP/scientific_python_cheat_sheet/sheet.md

 1 != 2 and 2 < 3  # logical AND
 1 != 2 or 2 < 3   # logical OR
 not 1 == 2        # logical NOT
-a in b            # test if a is in b a is b            # test if objects point to the same memory (id)
+'a' in b          # test if a is in b a is b            # test if objects point to the same memory (id)
 ```